architect/arc.codes/src/views/docs/en/reference/cli/sandbox.md

 ### `@create`

 Upon starting, Sandbox can automatically scaffold resources (via [`init`](init)) found in the [application's manifest](../../get-started/project-manifest) that do not yet exist.
 Options are set with [`@create` in local preferences](../configuration/local-preferences#%40create).

-- `autocreate` - Set to `true` to enable automatic creation of boilerplate Lambda handlers and static assets if they do not exist.
-- `templates` - Specify templates for automatic resource scaffolding.
-  - `<pragma name> path/to/template.ext`
-  - Does not enable `autocreate`

 ```arc
 @create